 Organize the Kitchen

-⇒ Freeze meals, sauces, and rice ahead before Ramadan.
-Freezing foods and meat is a great idea that eliminates some cooking during the week.
+⇒ Freezing meals, sauces, and rice ahead of time is an excellent idea that can eliminate some cooking during the week.

-⇒ Buy bulk food items which can be kept in a pantry to avoid extra frequent shopping later: dates, olive oil, rice, chickpeas, lentils, spices, etc.
+⇒ You can also buy bulk food items like dates, olive oil, rice, chickpeas, lentils, and spices that can be stored in a pantry to avoid extra frequent shopping later.

 Plan Suhoor (Suhur) Morning Meals Beforehand